-Breaks in operation [not using the engine]
+Breaks in operation [not using the genset]

-During periods out of service, when the boat is in the water, the engine must be run warm once a fortnight.
-This will prevent the engine from corroding.
+During periods out of service, the engine must be run warm once a fortnight.
+This will prevent it from corroding.

-MPORTANT!
-The engine must be conserved if it is not to be used for longer than two months.
+IMPORTANT!
+The genset must be conserved if it is not to be used for longer than two months.
 Refer to chapter Inhibiting.